FALKLAND ISLANDS

 You wouldn't believe how beautiful the day was.
 Bright and sunny with a high temperature a little over 60, and calm winds, which doesn't happen often down here.
 The Captain said he had never seen a day this nice down here.
 Below is the harbour in downtown Stanley.

-We were only a little over 500 miles north of the Antarctic Peninsula.
-We were further south than South Africa or Australia.
-In fact, if you were to travel due east from Stanley you wouldn't hit land again for over 12,000 miles when you'd hit the southern tip of South America.
+We are only a little over 500 miles north of the Antarctic Peninsula.
+We are further south than South Africa or Australia.
+In fact, if you were to travel due east from here you wouldn't hit land again for over 12,000 miles when you'd hit the southern tip of South America.
 Below is a picture of British phone booths outside Town Hall which houses the Post Office, Philatelic Bureau and Court & Council Chamber.
 The St. Mary's Church sits across the street.
 The church is an attractive example of a Victorian kit building.

 I walked all around the small town of Stanley.
 It is a nice little town with very friendly people.
 And since this is part of the U.K., they speak English.
 Hard to believe there was a war going on here in this small peaceful place only 25 years ago.
 Argentina lost the short bitter war but still claim the islands to be theirs.
 Pictured below is Victory Green.